 Vaccinations: Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

-MARITIME TRAVEL: Mariners planning travel to Lebanonshould also check for U.S. maritime advisories and alerts within the MARAD website.
+Mariners planning travel to Lebanon should also check for U.S. maritime advisories and alerts within the MARAD website.
 Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings website.
-Select “broadcast warnings” from within the NGA site.
+Navigational warnings can be found under the “Current Warnings” section for the applicable NAVAREA from within the NGA site.